I know nothing about F1. Where do I start?

 - F1 TV Access ($3 per month, $20 per year)

 F1 TV Pro provides full, live sessions with no commercial breaks.
 It also allows you to switch between the live feed and any of the 20 cameras onboard the cars.
-Full race replays are available if you want to watch later.
+Full race replays (with camera switching) are available if you want to watch later.

-F1 TV is slated to come out in early 2018.
-It will be in "nearly two dozen markets" at launch, including the US.
-"Access will initially be available through desktop and web, with mobile apps and TV apps being phased in on Amazon, Apple and Android, enabling users to watch on a range of different devices at no additional cost."
+F1 TV is currently only available through a web interface on desktop computers, though "mobile apps and TV apps [will be] phased in on Amazon, Apple and Android, enabling users to watch on a range of different devices at no additional cost," according to Formula 1.